-The Electrical Engineering program offered by the Department of Electrical Engineering is appropriate to the University's mission and its design and composition as well as its delivery and assessment of learning outcomes are in accordance with international academic norms.
+The Electrical Engineering program offered by the Department of Electrical and Computer Engineering is appropriate to the University mission and its design and composition as well as its delivery and assessment of learning outcomes are in accordance with international academic norms.
 There is a regular process of assessment and evaluation and the results of such evaluation are regularly utilized for continuous improvement of the program.
 Its program learning outcomes are appropriate to the level of qualifications awarded and are consistent with the UAE Qualification Framework (QFEmirates).

-The EE Program Goals, also referred to as Program Educational Objectives (PEOs) are stated below.
+The EE Program Goals, also referred to as Program Educational Objectives (PEOs), are stated below.

 Graduates of EE program shall be:

 For further information, please refer to the university admissions policy.
+More admission Information can found in the following links:

 The Bachelor of Science degree is awarded upon the fulfillment of the following: